 There’s nothing better than loading up your motorcycle and heading out into the woods for a camping trip, sleeping under the stars, cooking over an open fire, and enjoying nature.
 But, motorcycle camping is not the same as packing up the car or truck and heading out.
 Nope, there’s no room for the Webber grill or the cast iron skillet.
-There’s no space for the giant 5 person family tent, or an ice chest, or beer cooler.
+There’s no space for the giant 5 person family tent, or an ice chest, or a beer cooler.

 When choosing gear for motorcycle camping you need to think like a backpacker.
-You want to pack small and light, although the light weight it not as much of an issue.
-So, I’ve put together a list of gear that works great motorcycle camping.
-I am not including things like luggage, saddle bags or top cases in this list.
+You want to pack small and light, although the lightweight is not as much of an issue.
+So, I’ve put together a list of gear that works great for motorcycle camping.
+I am not including things like luggage, saddlebags or top cases in this list.
 This is a list of gear that you will pack inside those bags.
-So, let’s dive in to what you need for the perfect motorcycle camping trip.
+So, let’s dive into what you need for the perfect motorcycle camping trip.

 Your tent is your portable shelter.
 It’s your tiny house in the woods.
 It will keep you dry and protect you from pesky insects and basic woodland creatures.
 There are a few things you need to consider when selecting a tent.
 Will it be just you sleeping in it?
 Do you want to keep your bike covered?
 Do you want a room to sit up, or stand up in your tent?
 Here are two tents to consider.
 The first is my favorite and works great for me.
 The second is a tent I’d love to get for extended trips.